 California’s construction stormwater general permit (hereafter CGP) requires that developers of construction Stormwater Pollution Prevention Plans (SWPPPs) (known as Qualified Storm Water Developers or QSDs) and practitioners that implement SWPPPs (known as Qualified Storm Water Practitioners or QSPs) on construction sites demonstrate appropriate qualifications for this work.
 The CGP identifies a set of pre-requisite qualifications that would demonstrate the skills, knowledge and experience necessary to prepare and/or implement SWPPPs.
 In addition, the CGP requires that individuals in these positions complete a State Water Resources Control Board (SWRCB) approved or sponsored training course within two years of the CGP adoption (by September 2, 2011).

 The training is designed in eight modules (see Table 1) to address key aspects of the CGP.
-For the construction QSD, the training will include more detailed coverage of SWPPP development and the required assessments and entails a minimum of 20 hours.
-The required training for a construction QSP entails a minimum of 12.5 hours.
-The first five modules are common to the two qualifications, and the final three modules are specific to the construction QSD.
+For the construction QSD, the training will include more detailed coverage of SWPPP development and the required assessments.
+The first five modules are common to the two qualifications (QSP & QSD) and the final three modules are specific to the construction QSD.
 At times, the program may incorporate an optional field component module or may use videos or other in-house materials to provide practical implementation elements.

 Local municipal and regional perspectives may be incorporated into the training program as well as more in-depth specialized content (ATS, Bioassessment, sampling protocol, etc) which may be provided by expert guest speakers.
 Trainees are encouraged to participate in a training program held in the area in which they will be working to help ensure they have an understanding of local water quality issues.

 Advanced learning approaches have been incorporated into the training program and may include:

 - Hands on demonstrations where appropriate (i.e. sampling, risk assessment)